Coddiction-101/student-mark-analyzer/README.md

 # 📘 Student Mark Analyzer

-A simple, clean web app that allows users to add, view, delete, and clear student marks.
-Built using HTML, CSS, and JavaScript — beginner-friendly and great for learning arrays + DOM manipulation.
+A simple, clean web app that allows users to add, view, delete, and clear student marks Built using HTML, CSS, and JavaScript — beginner-friendly and great for learning arrays + DOM manipulation.

 ---